 - Le Chalet.
 Located right on the edge of the lake, Chalet is a prime restarant.
 Food is excellent and the service fast and kind. $$$.
 Every Wednesday from 7pm onwards, Chalet offers a buffet for $12.
 Alternatively, you should come for the brunch at 1pm every Sunday.
 081 945 0284, 081 945 0284.
 For references, see Trip Advisor.

-Chalet is also offering salads on delivery for lunch.
+Chalet is also offering salads and coffee on delivery for lunch.
 Order via their Facebook page.

 - Lake Kivu Lodge is another fantastic sanctuary in Goma.
 Don’t miss out on the deserts. $$$.
 Reviews via Trip Advisor. +243 811 510 760 or +243 971 868 749.